Thirty8Digital/CultureObject/README.md

 Usage Instructions
 ---------------------
-We use the master branch here for development.
+We use the main branch here for development.
 If you want a known working build, grab the latest tag.
 (Currently v4.1)

 Originally an in-house project at [Thirty8Digital](http://www.thirty8.co.uk) by [Liam Gladdy](https://gladdy.uk)